 It should be possible to generate a counterfactual for any input.
 If the closest counterfactual example is still quite different to the input profile, that shows a limitation of the dataset.
 This is not inherently bad; it could even provide the user some insight in how the model works.

 Sparsity is encouraged to prevent users from experiencing cognitive overload.
 We know that humans pick explanations in a biased way [21], meaning that if many options are available, only a few will be selected.
-The number of difference feature values between the input- and counterfactual instances can be counted using L0 norm as shown in Equation 1.
+The number of different feature values between the input- and counterfactual instances can be counted using L0 norm as shown in Equation 1.